[Mr Laurence Robertson in the Chair]

 It is a pleasure to serve under your chairmanship, Mr Robertson.
 I pay tribute to the hon.
 Member for Glasgow North East (Mr Sweeney) for securing this debate and for his powerful, tenacious speech.

-One thing we all agree, at least as a matter of principle, is that legal aid is a fundamental pillar of access to justice.
+One thing we all agree on at least as a matter of principle, is that legal aid is a fundamental pillar of access to justice.
 Last year, the Ministry of Justice spent £1.6 billion on legal aid in England and Wales, which accounts for more than a fifth of the Ministry’s budget.
 The Government have a responsibility to make sure that those in the greatest hardship, at the times of greatest need, can secure access to justice, that the most vulnerable are catered for, and that the resources are made available to do that.
 That is a responsibility that we take very seriously.

 As the hon.
 Gentleman will be aware, legal aid in Scotland is a devolved matter.
 I appreciate that in this debate he has not talked a lot about that.
 It is also devolved in Northern Ireland.
 I can address the provision of legal aid in only England and Wales, for which we are responsible.
 The hon.
 Member for Cumbernauld, Kilsyth and Kirkintilloch East (Stuart C. McDonald) raised this in relation to spending, but I would note that the Council of Europe’s most recent survey post-LASPO found that spending on legal aid per person in England and Wales was the highest of all Council of Europe members.
 The hon.
 Gentleman quite fairly made the point that we have a different system from the one used in many parts of continental Europe.
 Of course, the Council of Europe survey also looks at the spending per capita in Scotland, and in England and Wales it is 13% higher.
 Neither he nor the hon.
 Member for Glasgow North East touched on that, for all their critique of the system in England and Wales.